-- oversight responsibilities relating to our accounting, auditing and financial reporting practices; - · responsibilities associated with our external and internal audit staffing and planning; - accounting and financial reporting issues associated with our financial statements and filings with the SEC; - · financial and accounting organization and internal controls;

-- · auditor independence and approval of non-audit services; - reviewing and assessing the adequacy of policies and procedures with respect to major risk assessment and risk management in those specific areas as delegated by the Board of Directors; and - · "whistle-blower" procedures for reporting questionable accounting and audit practices.
+- overseeing responsibilities relating to our accounting, auditing and financial reporting practices, as well as responsibilities associated with our external and internal audit staffing and planning; - reviewing analyses of significant accounting and financial reporting issues associated with our financial statements and filings with the SEC; - · reviewing and discussing the adequacy of the Company's internal controls; - reviewing auditor independence and performance and approving non-audit services; - reviewing and assessing the adequacy of policies and procedures with respect to major risk assessment and risk management in those specific areas as delegated by the Board of Directors; and - establishing "whistle-blower" policies and procedures for reporting questionable accounting and audit practices.

-Audit Committee members meet privately in separate sessions with representatives of our senior management, our independent registered public accounting firm and our Director of Internal Audit after Audit Committee meetings (four such sessions were held in 2012).
+Audit Committee members meet privately in separate sessions with representatives of our senior management, our independent registered public accounting firm and our Director of Internal Audit after Audit Committee meetings (four such sessions were held in 2013).
 The Audit Committee also plays a key role in assisting the Board in overseeing our enterprise risk management ("ERM") program by discussing with management our major areas with potential risk exposures.